 By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

-School expulsions can be devastating for students, emotionally and otherwise, ending up with students sent to a continuation school and damaging college entrance chances.
+School expulsions can be devastating for students, emotionally and otherwise, ending up with students sent to a continuation school and impacting future educational decisions.
 It is important to know what NOT to do when parents are fighting for their child’s future at an expulsion hearing.

 Here are some things parents should NOT do at a school expulsion hearing.

 1) Avoid Making the School’s Case For Them Via a Confession

 Make the school district prove their expulsion case.
 Don’t do it for them.